Foreign domestic helpers in Hong Kong: History

 Faced with a poor economy in 1974, Philippine president Ferdinand Marcos implemented a labour code which began his country's export of labour in the form of overseas workers.
 The Philippine government encouraged this labour export to reduce the unemployment rate and enrich its treasury with the workers' remittances.
 The economy of the Philippines became increasingly dependent on labour export; in 1978 labour-export recruiting agencies were privatised, and became a cornerstone of the economy.

 Increasing labour export from the Philippines coincided with the economic rise of Hong Kong during the late 1970s and early 1980s.
-When the People's Republic of China implemented wide-reaching economic reform in the late 1970s and initiated trade with other countries, Hong Kong became mainland China's biggest investor.
+When the People's Republic of China implemented wide-reaching reform and opening up in the late 1970s and initiated trade with other countries, Hong Kong became mainland China's biggest investor.
 Labour-intensive Hong Kong industries moved to the mainland, and high-profit service industries in the territory (such as design, marketing and finance) expanded dramatically.
 To deal with the resulting labour shortage and increase in labour costs, the female labour force was mobilised.
 Two-income families sought help to manage their households, creating a demand for domestic workers.
 Female participation in the workforce increased, from 47.5 percent in 1982 to 54.7 percent in 2013.
 Families began hiring foreign domestic workers from the Philippines, with the number of workers steadily increasing during the 1980s and 1990s.